Diyaa1/SMPPDaemon/README.md

 # SMPPDaemon

-This daemon keep a pressistant connection with the smpp server, and respond to any request in port 49155
+This daemon keep a pressistant connection with the smpp server, and respond to any request on port 49155

 # Installation

-before running the service be sure that's port 49155 is not used.
+Before running the service be sure that's port 49155 is not used.

 also check smpp connection settings in  "app\Helpers"